department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/usability/conversation-guide.md

 Thank you for joining us today!
 My name is Cindy.
 Before we begin, I want to make sure that you're comfortable with a few of my teammates assisting me on this call, including a note taker and a social worker, [name].
 I can tell you a little more about who we are and what we’re doing before we go any further.

 I'm a user researcher and as a team we work on making improvements to VA's websites.
 We reach out to Veterans from time to time to get their input to make sure we're on the right track with the web pages that we're building.
 Today, we want to get your feedback on *a tool for reporting harassment that occurred at a VA site*.
-Your feedback could help us make the tool more friendly and easier to use by Veterans like you.
+Your input could help us make the tool easier to use by Veterans like you.

 **Are you comfortable proceeding with this session?**
 If no: